spooky-simon/spooky-simon.github.io/Senior_Project.md

 We were not trailblazing here.
 Multiple other teams have published extensive papers on successful implementations of this idea.
 Notably: Cornell and Wisconsin (who turbocharged a single cylinder).
 We had a few speedbumps to overcome before we could even get started: none of us had a strong foundation on boosted combustion vehicles, none of us had a strong foundation on dyno operating and tuning, we had a non-functional dynamometer to begin with, and our engine was leaking.
 Despite these small inconveniences, we were unfazed.

+## Test Stand

+Part of our project required us to revamp the test stand and dynomometer.
 As powertrain lead of the FSAE team <a href="Formula.html">that year</a>, it fell upon me to get our engine in running order and our dyno functional.
 The engine leak was a gasket issue, of course, but that was only discovered after a complete teardown.
 The dyno was more troublesome.
 First I found numerous issues with the aging harness.
 Then the signal to the computers was being routed through stranded wires plugged into what looked like a 12 cent breadboard.
 We were starting and running the engine with a battery that would run out of charge frequently.
 Once I got it running, I learned that if you mis-wire the fuel injectors, the intake will explode, very fun.

+## System Design

+Part of our other design

 Outline:
 * test stand